swamp-thing-sovryn/sov-zero/packages/lib-base/etc/lib-base.api.md

 // Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_CollateralDeposit" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoCollateralWithdrawal" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_ZUSDBorrowing" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_ZSUSDBorrowing" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoZUSDRepayment" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoZSUSDRepayment" which is marked as @internal
 //
 // @public
-export type TroveCreationParams<T = unknown> = _CollateralDeposit<T> & _NoCollateralWithdrawal & _ZUSDBorrowing<T> & _NoZUSDRepayment;
+export type TroveCreationParams<T = unknown> = _CollateralDeposit<T> & _NoCollateralWithdrawal & _ZSUSDBorrowing<T> & _NoZSUSDRepayment;

 // @public
 export interface TroveListingParams {